Articles

 Small hospice libraries (30-100 books) where simplicity matters most and volunteers need something they can learn immediately.

-TinyCat: Professional but pricey for small hospices
+TinyCat, professional but pricey for small hospices

 You catalogue books in LibraryThing, and TinyCat creates a searchable library website with complete circulation management.
 It includes patron accounts with borrowing history and email overdue reminders.
+This is the LibraryThing route to lending books in full.

 • What it costs

-$3/month for volunteer libraries (no paid staff, under $1,000 budget).
+$3 a month for volunteer libraries (no paid staff, under $1,000 budget).

 • The good parts